 The final site on this list only has one wallpaper available, but fortunately, it’s a very good one.
 This comes from a series of articles describing how Apple’s dynamic wallpapers work.

-This wallpaper shows a single view of the Earth, beginning in darkness, passing through light, and returning to dark.
+This macOS wallpaper shows a single view of the Earth, beginning in darkness, passing through light, and returning to dark.
 Yes, it’s another view of the earth from space, but it’s stunning enough that it’s definitely worth adding to your collection.